OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 For other capabilities such as HealthKit, the user has to be asked for permission, therefore it is not enough to add the entitlements, special keys and strings have to be added to the `Info.plist` file of the app.

-The following sections go more into detail about the mentioned files and how to perform static and dynamic analysis using them.

-### Static Analysis

-Since iOS 10, these are the main areas which you need to inspect for permissions:

-- Purpose Strings in the Info.plist File
-- Code Signing Entitlements File
-- Embedded Provisioning Profile File
-- Entitlements Embedded in the Compiled App Binary
-- Source Code Inspection

 #### Purpose Strings in the Info.plist File

 [_Purpose strings_](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy/accessing_protected_resources?language=objc#3037322 "Provide a Purpose String") or_usage description strings_ are custom texts that are offered to users in the system's permission request alert when requesting permission to access protected data or resources.